 Mytilineos operates three main businesses: metallurgy (aluminium/alumina production), power & gas (power production/supply and gas trading) and large-scale infrastructure EPC.
 It operates in 29 countries across Europe, the Middle-East and Africa and has 2,700 employees.

 Although Mytilineos operates in highly competitive international markets, it has leveraged the synergies between the three divisions to build a portfolio of assets that have in common a low-cost, competitive positioning.
-Cost leadership is the key feature the three businesses have in common.
-In particular, the highly efficient gas-fired plants and the access to cheap natural gas allow the Power & Gas business to achieve high load factors and higher-than-average margins.
+In particular, the highly efficient gas-fired plants and access to cheap natural gas allow the Power & Gas business to achieve high load factors and higher-than-average margins.
 Production costs for both alumina/aluminium allow Metallurgy to be profitable and strongly cash flow generative.
 The EPC business has a track record of stable and relatively high margins.